MANAGING SUPPLY CHAIN DECARBONISATION, RISK AND GOVERNANCE: SCOPE 3 & CBAM

 Course benefits

-• Stronger Sustainability Reporting Evidence — Procurement teams that actively manage Scope 3 data and supplier engagement generate the documentation and data trails that support credible sustainability disclosures
+• Improved Sustainability Disclosure Evidence — Active Scope 3 data collection and supplier engagement generate the documentation trails that strengthen the credibility and completeness of sustainability reports and disclosures

 Course outline